bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

   </iframe>
 </div>

+There are provisions to stream data from an external controller through a SPI interface at 20MHz (implemented in PIO), and through a USB connection, used mostly for testing.
+Data can be streamed either as black _or_ white, or as an 8-bit grayscale.
+Framerate for the SPI transfer is hundreds of frames per second, although the code locks the display at 30 FPS with double buffering.
+This method of sending raw pixel data to the LED panel is how the 4096 cores of the machine are ultimately visualized.

 Mechanically, the LED panel is a piece of FR4 screwed to the chassis of the machine.
 The front acrylic is [Chemcast Black LED plastic sheet](https://www.tapplastics.com/product/plastics/cut_to_size_plastic/black_led_sheet/668) from TAP Plastics, secured to the PCB with magnets epoxied to the back side of the acrylic into milled slots.
 These magnets attach to magnets epoxied to the frame, behind the PCB.
 This Chemcast plastic is apparently the same material as the [Adafruit Black LED Diffusion Acrylic](https://www.adafruit.com/product/4594), and it works exactly as advertised. _Somehow_, the Chemcast plastic turns the point source of an LED into a square at the surface of the machine.
 You can't photograph it, but in person it's _spectacular_.

 ### LED Software

 There are a few pre-programmed modes for this panel.
-Of course I had to implement Conway's Game of Life, but the real showstopper is the "Random and Pleasing" mode.
+The real showstopper is the "Random and Pleasing" mode.
 This is the mode shown in Jurassic Park, and it's what MoMA turns on when they light up their machine.

 There are several sources _describing_ this mode, but only sparse details on how it's _implemented_.
 Trammell Hudson [dug into this](https://trmm.net/CM-2_references/) and the basic idea is, "each processor steps through memory, and sends the bitwise OR of the memory for each processor to one LED."
 That's the CM-1.
 For the CM-2, it's basically stepping through random memory.
 However, every single 'reverse engineering by looking at it' attempt implements an LFSR to generate the pixels on the grid.
 This is (pseudo)random, and also has the effect that the LEDs scroll left or right instead of just blinking like random static.

 I went for a 4094-bit LFSR (256 taps), and divided the display up into four columns of 1x16 'cells'.
 These cells are randomly assigned to shift left or shift right, and 256 unique taps are assigned to a particular 1x16 cell.
 This is _so much better_ than what you see whenever MoMA pulls their machine out of storage.
 It's a digital shimmer.
 It's an oil stain in a puddle in a parking lot.
 It's _beautiful_.

+Other patterns include, among others, Conway's Game of Life, a demoscene-inspired Plasma pattern, Fire animation, and "videos" of the panel playing the first level of Doom, as well as the requisite Bad Apple animation.
+All of this is controlled via the RP2040 and fits on a small 2MB Flash chip.

 ## My Machine, Overview